milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

    **Expected Result:** The selected source and destination accounts are displayed correctly

 4. Click on **Transfer** <br>
-   **Expected Result:** The transfer is not completed and an appropriate validation message is displayed for the invalid amount
+   **Expected Result:** The transfer is not completed and an appropriate validation message is displayed for the invalid amount <br>
    **Actual Result:** "Error!
 An internal error has occurred and has been logged."
 Network tab in dev console shows 400 Error - Bad Request

  **NOTE:** This requires raising a bug